OSAP, UTAPS & Financial Aid

 To help fulfil this commitment, the University provides assistance in the form of non-repayable grants.
 However, the University expects students to apply for government aid options first.
 To find out more about UTAPS eligibility requirements, visit University Registrar's Office.

-If you are a full-time engineering student who received OSAP, out-of-province government funding or First Nations band funding, you will need to apply to be considered for UTAPS.
-Visit the University Registrar's Office for updated information on the application process.
+Important note for the 2023-2024 academic year: If you are an engineering undergraduate student who received full-time OSAP, out-of-province government funding or First Nations band funding, you will need to submit an application to be considered for UTAPS.
+Visit the University Registrar's Office for information on the application process, deadlines, and to apply.

-Should you find yourself in financial need, have not received adequate government funding and you have not heard from UTAPS, please email awards@engineering.utoronto.ca.
+Should you find yourself in financial need, have not received adequate government funding, and have not heard from UTAPS, please email awards@engineering.utoronto.ca.

 Faculty Grants